TriumphLLC/Blend4Web/doc_src/developers.rst

         the sources files of the Viewer application

         **assets.json**
-            meta data with information about scenes loaded by the Viewer
+            metadata with information about scenes loaded by the Viewer

     **webplayer**
         source files of the Web Player app